Efficient Simulation of Dynamics in Two-Dimensional Quantum Spin Systems with Isometric Tensor Networks: Isometric Tensor Network States

 From the above we see that an isoTNS in 1D has the following properties: It is a tensor network composed of isometries, as from Eq.~\eqref{MPS_left} and~\eqref{MPS_right}, and all the tensors excluding the orthogonality center form an isometric boundary maps in both Eq.~\eqref{MPS_mixed_bond} and ~\eqref{MPS_mixed_site}.

 In passing we mention that the canonical form of MPSs imposes an additional condition aside from the isometric condition~\cite{perez2007matrix},

 where the $\rho^{(i)}$ and $\rho^{(i-1)}$ are positive diagonal matrices and $\text{Tr}\left[ \rho^{(i)} \right]=\text{Tr}\left[ \rho^{(i-1)} \right]=1$.
 An MPS with all left/right-normalized tensors can be brought into canonical form by the unitary transform determined by the condition in Eq.~\eqref{MPS_left_canonical}.
 It is often stated in the literature that the canonical form of MPSs is crucial to the success of the DMRG and TEBD algorithms.
 Here, we would like to point out most of the advantages in 1D numerical algorithms come from merely the isometric condition.
-In terms of numerical algorithms, the linear geometry of MPSs itself ensures the exact shifting of orthogonality center and the exact contraction between MPSs with cost $\mathcal{O}(D^3)$.
-Apart from that, the success of efficient 1D algorithms including DMRG and TEBD with MPSs are because of (i) the identity norm tensor $N$ and (ii) the optimal bond truncation.
-The first condition turns the optimization problem in DMRG into a standard eigenvalue problem instead of a generalized eigenvalue problem.
-The second condition ensures at each step in the algorithm the local update is optimal for the global state.
-Both conditions are the properties of the normalized MPS tensors, i.e. isometric condition.
-And it does not require the additional Schmidt-state gauge condition from the canonical form.
+In terms of numerical algorithms, the linear geometry of MPSs itself ensures the exact shifting of orthogonality center and the exact contraction between MPSs with cost $\mathcal{O}(D^3)$. \rewrite{}{Apart from that, the success of efficient 1D algorithms including DMRG and TEBD with MPSs are because of the two properties at the orthogonality center: (i) the identity norm tensor $N$ and (ii) the optimal bond truncation.
+Firstly, because the norm matrix at the orthogonality center is the identity, the optimization problem in DMRG is a standard eigenvalue problem instead of a generalized eigenvalue problem.
+Secondly, at each step in the algorithm, the truncation based on the SVD over the two-site orthogonality center is a local update, which is optimal for the global state since the basis is orthonormal.
+Both properties above come from the isometric condition of the normalized MPS tensors as discussed above.} And it does not require the additional Schmidt-state gauge condition from the canonical form.
 To generalize the success of 1D algorithms to higher dimensions, we focus on keeping the isometric condition of the TNSs.